 - 1. No one under the age of eighteen (18) shall be permitted on a jobsite unless accompanied by a job superintendent 100% of the time.
 UNDER NO CIRCUMSTANCES SHALL A PERSON UNDER AGE 18 BE EMPLOYED ON A JOBSITE WITHOUT PRIOR WRITTEN APPROVAL FROM LANDMARK BUILDERS' MANAGEMENT. - 2.
 All workers must be protected from falls of six feet or more.
 100% fall protection must be utilized except ladders if used properly. - 3.
 All trenches and excavations must be inspected daily by a competent person.
-Landmark Builders' daily trench inspection checklist (See Form J) must be completed and turned in before workers are allowed to enter any trench in excess of 4 feet.
+Landmark Builders' daily trench inspection checklist (See Form J) must be completed and turned in before workers are allowed to enter any trench more than 4 feet. - 4.
+All scaffolds must be inspected daily by a competent person.
+(See Form K) Landmark Builders' scaffold inspection process must be followed including tagging of scaffolds and completion of checklists.
+This excludes narrow rolling Baker scaffold. - 5.
+All access ladders must extend at least 36 inches above the landing and be tied off to prevent slipping.
+If a ladder must be accessed without a tie off, then someone must hold the ladder at its base. - 6.
+All step ladders must be used according to the manufacturer's recommendations.
+Step ladders may not be folded and leaned for use (unless it is built/labeled as a Lean Safe ladder).
+The top two rungs may not be used as steps.
+Users shall always face the ladder while ascending or descending it.
+Never straddle or sit on ladders. - 7.
+Ladders with damaged rungs or side rails must be taken out of service.
+Manufacturer's supplied labels must be clearly visible on all ladders.